 In this article, we’ll dive into the benefits that 3D printing offers automakers and explore how the technology is being integrated into automotive production processes today.
 Plus, we’ll look at the current challenges of adopting 3D printing for end-use car parts, as well as what the future holds for 3D printing in the automotive sector.

 The benefits of 3D printing for the automotive industry

 1. Design innovation

 3D printing can be used to create complex, intricate designs that would otherwise not be possible with traditional manufacturing methods.
 This capability is particularly beneficial when creating customised functional parts.
-Since geometry is a key variable affecting a part’s weight and performance, the design flexibility of additive manufacturing provides an ideal way to produce highly complex, lightweight components.
-The possibilities of this capability are endless, with automakers being able to create faster, lighter and better-optimised vehicles.

 2. Simplified assembly